cpswarm/GazeboSimulationManager/README.md

-	    ros.core.native=true,\                  # Indicating if launching the installed ROS system or the rosjava ROScore implementation of the rosjava_core project gazebo.launch=false,\                   # You can set it true to just open the Gazebo simulator without running a simulation to use `loadScene` command, but as a dependency bundle for the simulation manager, it's false verbosity=2,\                               # Selected verbosity level: 0 NO_OUTPUT, 1 ONLY_FITNESS_SCORE, 2 ALL ros.master.uri=http://localhost:11311,\     # It is used to manually indicate the Ros environment variable in case the user doesn't set it during the Ros installation
+	    ros.core.native=true,\                  # Indicating if launching the installed ROS system or the rosjava ROScore implementation of the rosjava_core project gazebo.launch=false,\                   # You can set it true to just open the Gazebo simulator without running a simulation to use `loadScene` command, but as a dependency bundle for the simulation manager, it's false verbosity=2,\                               # Selected verbosity level: 0 NO_OUTPUT, 1 ONLY_FITNESS_SCORE, 2 ALL maxNumber.carts=5,\                         # The total number of carts to be scouted, used by fitness function fitness.function=fitness.py,\               # The name of the fitness function script launch.file=stage_complete.launch,\         # The launch file in the simulation ros.master.uri=http://localhost:11311,\     # It is used to manually indicate the Ros environment variable in case the user doesn't set it during the Ros installation
 	    Manager.config.file.manager.xml=resources/manager.xml,\     # Specify the location of the configuration file of the Gazebo simulation manager javax.net.ssl.trustStorePassword=changeit,\